Voltage regulator module: Voltage identification

-The correct supply voltage is communicated by the microprocessor to the VRM at startup via a number of bits called VID (voltage identification definition).
+The correct supply voltage and current is communicated by the microprocessor to the VRM at startup via a number of bits called VID (voltage identification definition).
 In particular, the VRM initially provides a standard supply voltage to the VID logic, which is the part of the processor whose only aim is to then send the VID to the VRM.
-When the VRM has received the VID identifying the required supply voltage, it starts acting as a voltage regulator, providing the required constant voltage supply to the processor.
+When the VRM has received the VID identifying the required supply voltage, it starts acting as a voltage regulator, providing the required constant voltage and current supply to the processor.

 Instead of having a power supply unit generate some fixed voltage, the CPU uses a small set of digital signals, the VID lines, to instruct an on-board power converter of the desired voltage level.
 The switch-mode buck converter then adjusts its output accordingly.
 The flexibility so obtained makes it possible to use the same power supply unit for CPUs with different nominal supply voltages and to reduce power consumption during idle periods by lowering the supply voltage.

 For example, a unit with 5-bit VID would output one of at most 32 (25) distinct output voltages.
 These voltages are usually (but not always) evenly spaced within a given range.
 Some of the code words may be reserved for special functions such as shutting down the unit, hence a 5-bit VID unit may have fewer than 32 output voltage levels.
 How the numerical codes map to supply voltages is typically specified in tables provided by component manufacturers.
 Since 2008 VID comes in 5-, 6- and 8-bit varieties and is mostly applied to power modules outputting between 0.5 V and 3.5 V.